Greenroom-Robotics/arena_camera_ros2/README.md

             `ros2 run image_tools showimage # no image will be displayed yet`

             `ros2 run arena_camera_node trigger_image`

+        - `test_pattern`
+          - Have the camera output a test pattern instead of captures.
+Values are of format `Pattern3`.
+Default is an empty string indicating no test pattern.

       - QoS related parameters
         - if using these images with some subscriber make sure:
           - both `arena_camera_node` and the subscriber on the same topic.